Scaremonger/homescan/README.md

 # Homescan
-An ARP Presence detection system for the Home that publishes on MQTT.
+An ARP-based UP/DOWN and Presence detection system for the Home that publishes on MQTT.
 By default, it will attempt to connect to an open MQTT broker on the local system; this can be changed by editing the configuration file.

 Join us on the Homescan channel on Discord at: